 Sage is a historic herb with a long tradition of both culinary and medicinal use.
 Growing golden sage offers all these applications as well as a unique twist on the appearance.
 Its cream-colored leaves are decorated with an almost lime green patch in the center, which is irregular and varied on each leaf.
 The overall effect is striking, especially when combined with other herbs.

-Golden sage produces a small shrub-like plant which may grow up to 2 feet tall and spread nearly twice as wide over time.
-This sun lover prefers soil slightly on the dry side and is drought tolerant once
+Golden sage produces a small shrub-like plant that may grow up to 2 feet (0.5 m.) tall and spread nearly twice as wide over time.
+This sun lover prefers soil slightly on the dry side and is drought tolerant once established.

 An interesting bit of golden sage information is its relation to the mint family.
 The aroma is not similar but the slightly fuzzy leaves are characteristic of the family.
 This sage, like its cousins, is a cultivar of the standard variety, Salvia officinalis.
 There are several variegated sages, among them Icterina and Aurea, which has more golden tones.
 Each is edible and useful in many home applications.

 Small starts are readily available in many nurseries.
 Golden sage can also be propagated from cuttings.
 Many growers say Icterina does not bloom and is strictly ornamental, but in my experience, the plant produces gorgeous purple flowers in late spring.

 Seeds can be unreliable, so growing golden sage through spring cuttings is a quick and easy way to make more of these lovely little shrubs.
 Root cuttings in sterile potting soil and keep evenly moist.
 To enhance rooting, provide heat and humidity by placing a bag or clear cover over the plant.
 Remove the cover once per day to release excess moisture and prevent root rot.

 Once the plants have rooted, move them to larger containers or wait until the following spring and harden them off.
 Then plant them in loose soil outdoors.